markdohle/superninja/README.md

     (git add .) - full stop to add all changes
     (git commit -m initialcommit) - "initialcommit" is the note (git push origin main) - push it to the repo
+    (git checkout -b site) - creates a new branch called "site".
+Make a new branch, then pull request to merge with main branch.
+    (git push origin site) - push the branch "site" to the repo.
+    Project: Might not want to serve up the project using the main branch.
+We might want a web site to accompany the project, not host the project.

+Anchor Tag <a>: Link to an HTML; <a href="/contact.html"></a>